men-biller/TheRandalbumizer/README.md

-# therandalbumizer
+# The Randalbumizer
-Data-driven random album generator.
+The Randalbumizer is a data-driven random album generator.
+It utilizes user inputs and applies filters to curated data to generate 1-100 albums of a certain genre.